The past several months I’ve been busy working on a living room makeover.

 Before, my style was all over.
-I liked many different styles and couldn't decide on one, so it ended up being a random mix that didn't work well together.
-So, first thing I did was get clear on my signature decorating style (here is a super handy worksheet planner that will help you identify your own style).
+I liked many different styles and couldn’t decide on one, so it ended up being a random mix that didn’t work well together.
+So, first thing I did was get clear on my signature decorating style.
 I settled on modern rustic cottage for my style.
 Here is what my Pinterest inspiration board looks like.

 My style elements included:

 rustic wood accents

 black accents in small doses

 You guys, this was KEY in setting myself up for success later as I was selecting new furniture and decor.
 Finding your style is seriously the secret sauce behind a home you love and a step you can’t skip.

 I even created a whole course called Find Your Signature Decorating Style that makes it super simple and breaks it down step-by-step for you.